When Autumn Comes to the Plate: The New Menu at El Llorenç

 Small Plates, Big Stories

 The new autumn menu begins like a walk across the island: compact, cosy and always with a wink.
 The amuse-bouches are more than a prelude.
-A Peruvian‑inspired croquette variation warms from within, squid dumplings play with sweet‑spicy notes, and a duck confit meets dried apricots from Porreres and crunchy almonds.
+A Peruvian‑inspired croquette variation warms from within, squid dumplings play with sweet‑spicy notes, and a duck confit meets dried apricots from Porreres and Inca and crunchy almonds.
 These apricots taste like the ones you find at the market around the corner — unpretentious and genuine.

 Wine Pairing, Dessert and a Little Hands‑On